 and near the end of the conversation jimmy tries to show remorse (regret, that he is sorry) when he says

-i’m a lousy brother and i’m a big screw up. and if i was just a better person, i would not only stop letting you down, you know what? i would stop letting me down.
+i’m a lousy brother and i’m a big screw up. and if i was just a better person, i would not only stop letting u down, u know what? i would stop letting me down.

 lousy means really bad. screw up indicates that jimmy is a failure; that he has made bad decisions or wasted opportunities. the phrasal verb let down is similar to disappoint.

-if i was a better person…. is a nice example of how to express a hypothetical situation.
+if i was a better person…. is a nice example of how to express a hypothetical situation–known as second conditional.

 jimmy not wanting to let his brother chuck down is an important theme in better call saul